First Federal Savings Bank

 By 1990 the Bank’s total assets had increased to in excess of 38 million dollars, its net worth was a healthy $2,807,000.00, which was 7.2% of liabilities.
 It was soon approaching the need to further expand its office and banking flow.
 Adjoining property had wisely been acquired some years prior for this purpose.
 Plans for the expansion were finalized in April of 1993 and the new building was completed and occupied in 1994.

 In the year 1996, after 29 years of service guiding the bank from a small institution with assets slightly more than 2.5 million dollars, to one with assets of more that 57 million dollars.
-Ivan DeHart retired as Executive Vice President and Secretary.
-He was succeeded by Terry Giles, who came to the bank with more than twenty years of banking experience.
-Mr. DeHart continues to serve as Director of the Bank.
+Ivan DeHart retired as Executive Vice President and Secretary, and was immediately elected as a Director.
+He was succeeded as Bank President by Terry Giles, who came to the bank with more than twenty years of banking experience.
+Mr. DeHart served as a Director of the Bank for 25 years, retiring in February 2021.

 During the years 1993 to 1999 the bank experienced a rapid growth from 52 million in total assets to its present size in excess of 75 million dollars.
 During this time the bank’s net worth (capital) grew proportionately to $6,410,553.00 and its asset ratio increased to 8.93% to its liabilities, after considering loan loss reserves.
-It is operated under the Federal Office of Thrift Supervision.
+We operated under the purview of the Federal Office of Thrift Supervision during this period.

 It has continued to carry out its mission to loan money primarily to single family, owner occupied borrowers, and to pay fair and reasonable rates of interest to its depositors.
 All deposits are granted up to the limit of $250,000.00 under the terms and condition of the Federal Deposit Insurance Corporation.
 Never has a depositor lost a single dollar at this Bank.